Qx80610702/DFT_plus_DMFT/docs/input-output-files.md

     energy_window -2.0 1.0
     local_symmetry 1
     ```
-    All available parameters are explictly explained in [here](list_of_parameters.md).
+    All available parameters are explictly explained [here](list_of_parameters.md).
 Note that all parameters and their values are case-insensitive.
+The symbol `#` uses for annotating.

 ## Output files